Skip to content

 It’s great to see the Safari browser’s flexibility in changing the search engine and choosing a preferred one.
 However, the Safari browser developer should also provide an option to set up a custom search engine that isn’t in the search engine option list.

-Lastly, if you've any thoughts or feedback on How to Change Default Search Engine in Safari iPhone/iPad, then feel free to drop in below comment box.
+Lastly, if you've any thoughts or feedback, then feel free to drop in below comment box.
 You can also report the outdated information.

 Please share the article if you find it helpful:

-Disclosure: This page may contain affiliate links, which means we may receive compensation for your purchases using our links; of course at no extra cost to you (indeed, you may get special discounts).
+Disclosure: This page may contain affiliate links, which means we may receive compensation for your purchases; of course at no extra cost to you (indeed, you may get special discounts).

 Kushal Azza

-Kushal is a Bachelor of Engineering, a Certified Google IT Support Professional, and a Digital-Tech Geek.
-He has over a decade of experience solving tech problems, troubleshooting, and creating digital solutions.
+Kushal Azza is a Google Certified IT Professional, Digital Content Creator, and Go-To Digital Marketer with Engineering Degree.
+He has over a decade of experience solving tech problems, troubleshooting, and innovating digital solutions.
 Follow him on Twitter and LinkedIn.

-Your email address will not be published.
+Your email address will not be published, and we will never spam your inbox.
 Required fields are marked *